p4nash/twitch-bot/readme.md

 The commands are then saved in a commands.txt file on your computer.

+To reference the user calling the command, use the variable `$user` in the response.
+For example you could have:
+`!addcommand hug $user was hugged!`

+The response would show up as:
+`P4NASH was hugged!`

 2. This bot also has a persistent quotes system.
 To add a quote, use the command:
 `!addquote <quote>`